1fish2/BBQTimer/README.md

   KitKat](http://www.gottabemobile.com/2013/11/11/add-lockscreen-widgets-android-4-4-kitkat-nexus-5/
   "GottaBe Mobile").
 * In short, to add a lock screen widget:
-    * Requires Android 4.2 Jelly Bean or later.
+    * Requires Android 4.2 Jelly Bean through Android 4.4 KitKat.
     * On Android 4.4 KitKat, turn on Settings > Security > Enable Widgets.
     * Wake the screen.
     * Swipe from the left edge of the screen to the right until you see the "+" screen.